Tracy Bosis, LCSW

 passion to join with people wherever they are in life and help them to experience hope and healing.
 She empowers individuals and families to understand themselves in a deeper way, and provides tools for them to initiate change to become the person or family they desire to be.

 Some of the issues Michelle works with are anxiety, depression, grief and loss, life transitions, sexuality, trauma, past sexual abuse, identity, spiritual issues, and relational conflicts.
 Michelle has been trained in Trauma-Focused Cognitive Behavioral Therapy (TFCBT) and utilizes Cognitive Behavioral and Psychodynamic techniques in her work.
 In conjunction with these therapeutic approaches, Michelle relies on her faith to be her guiding foundation in all the work that she does.

 Amy Wittmaier, LPC

 Amy counseled elementary-age children in a school setting for 20 years and has a range of experiences from working in this environment.
-She has a passion for helping families of divorce and those challenged with grief issues, trauma, and anxiety.
+She has a passion for helping children affected by trauma, grief, anxiety, and divorce.

-Amy is a Licensed Professional Counselor and is certified by the National Board of Certified Counselors.
-She graduated from Penn State University with a Master’s degree in Counselor Education.
+A Licensed Professional Counselor, Amy is certified by the National Board of Certified Counselors and also is certified in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
+She graduated from Penn State University with a Master’s degree in Counselor Education and has taught several counseling courses at Lancaster Bible College.
 She enjoys spending time with her husband and daughter, reading, gardening, and watching the Phillies.